ecmwf/PolyShell/docs/reference/algorithms/visvalingam-whyatt.md

 ## Implementation Notes

-The formulation of PolyShell's contract provides the opportunity for some additional performance improvements beyond those possible when using the standard Visvalingam-Whyatt algorithm.
+The formulation of [PolyShell's axioms] provides the opportunity for some additional performance improvements beyond those possible when using the standard Visvalingam-Whyatt algorithm.
 In this section we will describe all the adjustments made beyond a typical implementation of the Visvalingam-Whyatt algorithm.
 We will also provide some justification as to why these reductions are valid and some expectations on the resulting uplift in performance.

 ### Pre-processing

-Immediately obvious is that the minimal reduction of any polygon is it's convex hull.
+Immediately obvious is that the minimal reduction of any polygon is it's [convex hull](https://en.wikipedia.org/wiki/Convex_hull).
 For most purposes this is a poor reduction, losing almost all detail in the original shape.
 The convex hull does however identify which vertices are invariant under reduction.
 This feature allows us to segment the polygon into isolated sections, each of which can be reduced independently of the others, allowing for parallel reduction on a single polygon.
 For this purpose we use Melkman's algorithm, to compute the convex hull in linear time[^4].

 [^4]: [A. Melkman, 1987.
 On-line construction of the convex hull of a simple polyline.](https://doi.org/10.1016/0020-0190(87)90086-X)